Ladder paradox: Bar and ring paradox

-A problem very similar but simpler than the rod and grate paradox, involving only inertial frames, is the "bar and ring" paradox (Ferraro 2007).
+A problem very similar but simpler than the rod and grate paradox, involving only inertial frames, is the "bar and ring" paradox.
 The rod and grate paradox is complicated: it involves non-inertial frames of reference since at one moment the man is walking horizontally, and a moment later he is falling downward; and it involves a physical deformation of the man (or segmented rod), since the rod is bent in one frame of reference and straight in another.
 These aspects of the problem introduce complications involving the stiffness of the rod which tends to obscure the real nature of the "paradox".
 The "bar and ring" paradox is free of these complications: a bar, which is slightly larger in length than the diameter of a ring, is moving upward and to the right with its long axis horizontal, while the ring is stationary and the plane of the ring is also horizontal.
 If the motion of the bar is such that the center of the bar coincides with the center of the ring at some point in time, then the bar will be Lorentz-contracted due to the forward component of its motion, and it will pass through the ring.
 The paradox occurs when the problem is considered in the rest frame of the bar.
 The ring is now moving downward and to the left, and will be Lorentz-contracted along its horizontal length, while the bar will not be contracted at all.
 How can the bar pass through the ring?

-The resolution of the paradox again lies in the relativity of simultaneity (Ferraro 2007).
+The resolution of the paradox again lies in the relativity of simultaneity.
 The length of a physical object is defined as the distance between two simultaneous events occurring at each end of the body, and since simultaneity is relative, so is this length.
 This variability in length is just the Lorentz contraction.
 Similarly, a physical angle is defined as the angle formed by three simultaneous events, and this angle will also be a relative quantity.
 In the above paradox, although the rod and the plane of the ring are parallel in the rest frame of the ring, they are not parallel in the rest frame of the rod.
 The uncontracted rod passes through the Lorentz-contracted ring because the plane of the ring is rotated relative to the rod by an amount sufficient to let the rod pass through.

 In mathematical terms, a Lorentz transformation can be separated into the product of a spatial rotation and a "proper" Lorentz transformation which involves no spatial rotation.
 The mathematical resolution of the bar and ring paradox is based on the fact that the product of two proper Lorentz transformations (horizontal and vertical) may produce a Lorentz transformation which is not proper (diagonal) but rather includes a spatial rotation component.